Kotlin/kotlin-jupyter/readme.md

 - `jupyter notebook`
 - `jupyter lab`

-To start using kotlin inside Jupyter Notebook or JupyterLab create a new notebook with `kotlin` kernel.
+To start using `kotlin` kernel inside Jupyter Notebook or JupyterLab create a new notebook with `kotlin` kernel.

 ## Supported functionality